 - "In my 40 years working with various organisations to reduce the needless suffering of both humans and animals, I have never known someone as brave and resolute – or as effective – as Lyn.
 Lyn's work has already prevented a vast amount of cruelty, and I am sure that in the future it will prevent much more.
 Lyn seems to me to have exactly the qualities that Australians look for in their heroes: a quiet no nonsense get-the-job done approach, combined with compassion for the weak and an abhorrence of cruelty."
 Professor Peter Singer, University Centre for Human Values

 While as Australia's most recognisable animal advocate, her work keeps her in the headlines, Lyn much prefers life out of the spotlight.
-In the rare moments of quiet she will be enjoying long walks with her newly adopted Border Collie, Buddy, on the beaches of Victoria's Mornington Peninsula, where she currently resides.
+In the rare moments of quiet she will be enjoying long walks with her adopted Border Collie, Buddy, on the beaches of Victoria's Mornington Peninsula, where she currently resides.

 - An evening with Lyn White – watch the event online

-- Animals Australia 2011 year in review
+- Animals Australia 2015 Year in Review video

 - Australian Story: Lyn White (2012)